 It’s not just a Christmas thing, either.
 People often stir raw eggs into smoothies for an extra hit of protein, and they’re a starring ingredient in pretty common foods like Caesar salad dressing and Hollandaise sauce.
-So if everyone else is doing it…it can’t be that bad for you, right?
-Here’s what you should know before you start downing the ‘nog.
+So if everyone else is doing it…eating raw eggs can’t be that bad for you, right?
+Wrong.
+Here’s what you should know.

 Are there any benefits to eating raw eggs?

 Eggs in general have come a long way from the days when people were convinced they caused heart problems and high cholesterol.
 In fact, eggs have a lot of health benefits:

 You don’t have to be a ketogenic diet follower to know that eggs—raw or cooked—are a fantastic source of healthy fats, which help you stay full and satisfied for longer.
 They even naturally contain a small amount of omega-3 fatty acids (you know, the stuff that’s good for your brain and heart health), with fortified eggs containing even more of the nutrient.

 2. They’re high in protein